Lin Chih-chu

 Lin Chih-chu (林之助; February 2, 1917 – February 13, 2008), a native of Daya, Taichung, Taiwan (now Daya District, Taichung City), was a Taiwanese painter known as the "Father of Taiwanese Nihonga."
-In his early years, Lin Chih-chu participated in exhibitions in Japan and Taiwan, with his works primarily focusing on portraits and everyday scenes.
+In his early years, Lin Chih-chu participated in exhibitions in Japan and Taiwan, with his works primarily focusing on portraits and scenes of daily life.
 In his later years, he shifted his focus to paintings of flowers, birds, and landscapes.

 Early life

-Lin Chih-chu was born in Shangfeng Village, now part of Daya District, Taichung City.
+Lin Chih-chu was born in Shangfeng Village, in present-day Daya District, Taichung City.
 Lin Chih-chu's grandfather, Lin Wei-xiu, was a Qing Dynasty scholar (xiucai), and he grew up in an affluent household.
 Gifted with natural intelligence, Lin showed great promise from a young age.
-Although his parents hoped he would pursue a career in medicine, he chose to follow his passion for painting instead.
+Though his parents hoped he would study medicine, he chose instead to follow his passion for painting.

-At the age of 12, he went to Japan to study and was later admitted to the Imperial Art School of Japan (now Musashino Art University in Tokyo), where he trained under artists such as Okumura Togyu (1889–1990), Yamaguchi Hoshun (1893–1971), Kawasaki Shoko (1886–1977), and Kobayashi Suju.
+At age 12, he went to Japan to study; he was later admitted to the Imperial Art School of Japan (now Musashino Art University in Tokyo), where he trained under artists such as Okumura Togyu (1889–1990), Yamaguchi Hoshun (1893–1971), Kawasaki Shoko (1886–1977), and Kobayashi Suju.

-At the age of 24, Lin Chih-chu's work Morning Cool was selected for Japan's "Imperial Year 2600 Commemorative Art Exhibition."
-However, with the outbreak of the Pacific War, Lin returned to Taiwan in 1941.
+At the age of 24, Lin Chih-chu's work Morning Cool was selected for Japan's "2600th Imperial Year Commemorative Art Exhibition."
+With the outbreak of the Pacific War, Lin returned to Taiwan in 1941.
 His works were later featured in the "Taiwan Governor-General's Exhibition," where he consecutively won first place in the special selection category, establishing his prominence in the art world.

-During his time in Japan, Lin Chih-chu also explored a wide range of artistic interests, including learning tap dance and playing the shamisen.
+During his time in Japan, Lin Chih-chu also explored a wide range of artistic interests, including tap dancing and playing the shamisen.